Covid-19 exposed the risks in many MRO supply chains but there are other hazards that need attention too

 Similarly, says Angus Hanney, Category Solutions Director for EMEA at commercial real estate firm CBRE, “Some of our suppliers are looking at diversifying the locations where they’re getting equipment from.
 A lot are trying to identify manufacturers in Europe so that they’ve got a mix to give them protection.”

-Chris Lett, UK Sales Director at RS Components, has also observed this trend.
+Emma Botfield, Managing Director for the UK & Ireland at RS, has also observed this trend.
 “I’ve seen across a multitude of sectors that businesses are looking to source from multiple locations rather than relying too heavily on one specific country or region,” he says.
 “Making sure you have continuity of supply on an ongoing basis is crucial.”

 It isn’t just suppliers that are looking for ways to reduce their expose to risks within the supply chain.
 Those responsible for MRO are developing ways to minimise potential threats too.
 “A backhanded benefit for us has been the realisation of the risk around using unassured supply chains,” says the Head of Procurement a defence technology business.
 “COVID-19 created a renewed focus on risk management.”